Magic-Abracadabra/Magic-Abracadabra/README.md

 4. The boundaries of Agents and MLLMs will be broken

 # ✨About Us
-More Early Versions of Foundation Models/Agents will be updated, free for anyone!
+More Early Versions of Foundation Models/Agents will be updated, including hands-on training methods and initial datasets, free for anyone!

 We embrace a world of decentralization.